CrugBarat/course_booking_system_Spring/README.md

 The course booking API needs to be built with three models with the following properties:

-Course:
+Course: name, town & rating
-- name
-- town
-- rating

-Booking:
-- date
+Booking: date

-Customer:
-- name
-- town
-- age
+Customer: name, town, age

 The relationships should be:
 - A Course has many Bookings